Starts: July 10, 2020 9:00 am | Ends: July 19, 2020 6:00 pm

 This comprehensive professional mediation training is designed for people committed to solving conflict in their workplaces, organizations and communities.
-It provides the basic skills needed to become a facilitative mediator, emphasizing the interest-based approach common in community dispute resolution, along with a racial equity analysis.
+It provides the basic skills needed to become a facilitative mediator, emphasizing the interest-based approach common in community dispute resolution.
+Unlike most other basic mediation trainings, we will apply a racial equity analysis and keep racial justice centered throughout our time together.

 By the end of the training you will be able to: